LASCO Community Referral Partner Site

 Note: Right now, the e-referral is only available in English.

-- If completing with a patient, we have clinic flyers, screeners, and ROIs available for reference in Arabic, French, Nepali, Somali, and Spanish.
+- We have clinic flyers, screeners, and ROIs available for reference in Arabic, French, Nepali, Somali, and Spanish.

 - We also will (TBD) have the MLP screener and ROI in video form, available in each of these languages.

-If using paper, please transfer the information into the online e-referral form after meeting with the patient.
+If using paper, please transfer the information into the online e-referral form after meeting with the person.

-If you are not completing the e-referral with the client present, make sure you have oral consent.
+If you are not completing the e-referral with the person present, make sure you have oral consent.
 We will not be able to process referrals without a completed release of information.

 -